bulkassi/odin-recursion/README.md

   }
 }
 ```
 The `merge` function sorts the entire array given that its subarrays `arr[0, q - 1]` and `arr[q, arr.length]` are already sorted.
 The `mergeSort` then incorporates it to recursively divide the initial array and then subarrays into smaller ones and merging them.
 The divisions stop at arrays of length 1, which are trivially sorted.
-Both worst-case and average-case running times of the `mergeSort` are $O(n \ln{n})$
+Both worst-case and average-case running times of the `mergeSort` are $O(n \ln{n})$.

+To sort the entire given array `arr`, the call `mergeSort(arr, 0, arr.length)` needs to be made.